How to Register for Courses

 - Make a payment for your class(es).
 You will receive an email when the charges are posted to your account.
 Be sure to pay on time or the UNT Registrar will drop you from your class(es).

 - Purchase your textbook(s).
 Please purchase them as soon as possible so that you will have them before your class(es) start.

 Important Semester Dates and Deadlines

-Classes will begin at 12am CT on August 24th and run through 11:59pm CT on December 11th.
+Classes will begin at 12am CT on January 17th and run through 11:59pm on May 12th.
 Please login to Canvas with your UNT EUID and password to access your course(s).
 Courses will not be visible until semester starts.

-Classes will being at 12am CT on January 11th and run through 11:59pm CT on May 7th.
+Classes will begin at 12am CT on May 22nd and run through 11:59pm on July 28th.
 Please login to Canvas with your UNT EUID and password to access your course(s).
 Courses will not be visible until semester starts.